Let's do it Darebin

 People with disability or additional support needs are always welcome to attend any vaccine provider.
 For those who require additional support:

 - Detailed information on services available for people with disability who need support accessing COVID-19 vaccines, visit the Victorian Government Coronavirus Website.

 - State Government Disability Liaison Officers can assist.
 They can refer you to the best vaccination option for you.
 Contact a Disability Liaison Officer by completing this online form or email DLOcoordinator@dhhs.vic.gov.au.

 Children aged 5-15 years are recommended to have a two-dose course of COVID-19 vaccine.
 Find out more about vaccinations for children and teenagers.

 Further support and resources

-The Women’s COVID-19 Vaccination factsheet answers a range of COVID-19 vaccination related queries aimed specifically at women.
-Prepared by the Jean Hailes Foundation in conjunction with the Melbourne Vaccination Education Centre, the information is available in English, Arabic, Chinese (simplified) and Vietnamese.
+The Women’s COVID-19 Vaccination factsheet answers a range of COVID-19 vaccination related questions aimed specifically for women.
+Produced by the Jean Hailes Foundation with the Melbourne Vaccination Education Centre, the information is available in English, Arabic, Chinese (simplified) and Vietnamese.